Monitoring level meters

 Here is how to monitor output meters at different levels of granularity:

-• Monitor all system's output levels at a glance on the Control Panel.
+• Monitor all system output levels at a glance on the Control Panel.

-• To monitor output levels for each array, go to Metering › Outputs.
+• To monitor output levels for each array, go to Outputs.

 • To check the output levels of individual modules within an array, double-click the cards with the array name.

-• Click on the card with the array or module name to display the Properties Panel with the beams (including input level meters) connected to the selected array or module.
+• Click on the card with the array or module name to display the Properties Panel, which shows the beams (including input level meters) connected to the selected array or module.

 Last updated